charmoniumQ/PROBE/docs/record_replay/main.md

 ## Introduction

 Lack of reproducibility in computational experiments undermines long-term credibility of science and hinders day-to-day operations of scientists.
-The ACM defines **reproducibility** as the ability to obtain a measurement with stated precision by a different team using the same measurement procedure, the same measuring system, under the same operating conditions, in the same or a different location on multiple trials \cite{acminc.staffArtifactReviewBadging2020}.
+The ACM defines **reproducibility** as the ability to obtain a measurement with stated precision by a different team using the same measurement procedure, the same measuring system, under the same operating conditions, in the same or a different location on multiple trials [@acminc.staffArtifactReviewBadging2020].
 Reproducing the end result, within a tolerance, using a domain-specific metric, on any sufficiently-powerful platforms is the end goal of this area of research.
 However, reproducing an execution that is identical, with specific exceptions, on the same CPU architecture is a necessary condition for that ultimate end.

-The prevailing solutions are **sandboxed package management** (Pip, Conda \cite{aaronmeurerCondaCrossPlatform2014}, Spack \cite{gamblinSpackPackageManager2015}, Guix \cite{courtesReproducibleUserControlledSoftware2015}, Nix \cite{bzeznikNixHPCPackage2017}),  **containerization** (Docker, CharlieCloud \cite{priedhorskyCharliecloudUnprivilegedContainers2017}, Singularity \cite{kurtzerSingularityScientificContainers2017}), or **virtualization** (Vagrant, QEMU, VirtualBox).
+The prevailing solutions are **sandboxed package management** (Pip, Conda [@aaronmeurerCondaCrossPlatform2014], Spack [@gamblinSpackPackageManager2015], Guix [@courtesReproducibleUserControlledSoftware2015], Nix [@bzeznikNixHPCPackage2017]),  **containerization** (Docker, CharlieCloud [@priedhorskyCharliecloudUnprivilegedContainers2017], Singularity [@kurtzerSingularityScientificContainers2017]), or **virtualization** (Vagrant, QEMU, VirtualBox).
 Both of these solutions require significant additional effort from the user, when the user already installed their software stack on their native system.
 A user will need to either imperatively install the software in a new environment (resulting in a Docker image, QCOW2 image) or declaratively write a script (resulting in a Spack package, Nix/Guix derivation, Dockerfile, Vagrantfile, Singularity Definition File) which installs the software in a new environment[^env].
-Unfortunately, many practitioners of computational science may not know to use virtualization or containerization when begininning new projects, and even if switching to virtualization or containerization would only take a few hours, many domain scientists would not willing to commit that amount of effort.
+Unfortunately, many practitioners of computational science may not know to use a sandbox, virtual or container environment when begininning new projects, and even if switching to virtualization or containerization would only take a few hours, many domain scientists would not willing to commit that amount of effort.

 [^env]: The "environment" can refer to a sandboxed software environment, such as that provided by Pip virtualenv, a containerized environment, such as that provided by Docker, or a virtual machine environment, such as that provided by Virtualbox.

-Another solution for the same-architecture portability of scientific computational experiments is **record/replay** (rr, CDE \cite{guoCDEUsingSystem2011}, ReproZip \cite{chirigatiReproZipComputationalReproducibility2016}, SciUnits \cite{tonthatSciunitsReusableResearch2017}), which requires almost no user-intervention.
+Another solution for the same-architecture portability of scientific computational experiments is **record/replay** (rr, CDE [@guoCDEUsingSystem2011], ReproZip [@chirigatiReproZipComputationalReproducibility2016], SciUnits [@tonthatSciunitsReusableResearch2017]), which requires almost no user-intervention.
 In this scheme, record and replay are two programs where record runs a user-supplied program with user-supplied inputs and writes a **replay-package**, which contains all of the relevant data, libraries, and executables.
 The replay-package can be sent to any machine that the replayer supports.
 The replayer runs the executable with the data and libraries from the replay-package.
 The only user-intervention required to achieve same-architecture portability is that the user must (1) run their executable within the record tool and (2) upload the replay-package to a public location.